-In this week’s article we are going to explore a different type of holiday let property: the multi-unit and mixed use holiday let.
+Most holiday let purchases comprise of a single residential property.
+However, there is also a different type of holiday let property – the multi-unit and mixed use holiday let.

-In our experience the mixed use holiday lets are often purchased by successful 40 “somethings” looking for a lifestyle change and a means of supplementing their pension in later life.
+In our experience the mixed use holiday lets are often purchased by people looking for a lifestyle change and a means of supplementing their pension in later life.

 The owners tend to be either self-employed running a non-location based business, so that the relocation causes no real issue with continuing income, or are employed in senior field based roles.